 Keeping calm and relaxed is essential.

-In rural areas in particular, it is often possible to have a vet come to your home.
+In rural areas in particular, it is often possible to have a veterinarian come to your home.
 A home visit has many advantages.
 Your pet stays in its familiar surroundings and you, as the owner, are less stressed.
 When the doorbell rings, there is a treat to welcome your pet – and vaccinations and worming treatments are administered in an almost playful manner.
 Home visits are also a good solution for old, weak animals.
 The animal does not have to be transported back and forth unnecessarily, and stress and excitement are kept to a minimum.
-Of course, you need to clarify in advance the extent of the vet's traveling practice.
+Of course, you need to clarify in advance the extent of the veterinarian's traveling practice.
 Some examinations require equipment that is not always available on board.

 The Maine Coon is an impressive cat breed: large, muscular, and with a friendly, people-oriented nature.
 Its powerful build and thick coat make it a real showstopper and an ideal companion for people who have plenty of space and even more affection to offer.